balder-dev/balder/doc/source/basics/fixtures.rst

     Please note that this part of the documentation is not yet finished.
 It will still be revised and updated.

 Fixtures are functions or methods that ensure that code is executed before or after specific times of a test run.
-Fixtures can be executed at different times (**execution-level**) and can be defined on different positions (**definition-scope**).
-The order in which these fixtures will be executed, depends on the definition position (in which module the code is implemented) and often also depending on some chained dependency between them.
+Fixtures can be executed at different times in the Balder process (**execution-level**) and can be defined on different positions (**definition-scope**).
+The order, in which these fixtures will be executed, can be influenced by chained dependencies too.
 You can learn more about this in this section.

 A simple fixture
 ================